dsoprea/GeonamesRdf/geonames/resources/README.rst

 You may only provide string (non-boolean) parameters to the command-line utility.

+**NOTE:** You can also get the complete RDF response by passing the "-x" parameter.

-No matter what method you're using, the parameters that are available to be used are the following:
+Whether you're using the library or the tool, the parameters that are available are:

 =========================  =====================
 Library Parameter Name     API Parameter Name